neo4j-contrib/py2neo/book/database.rst

         Return a `tuple` of names by which the contained values are keyed.

+    .. method:: subgraph()

+        Convert to a :class:`.Subgraph` by collecting all nodes and relationships contained within.
+If there are none, :const:`None` is returned.

     .. method:: values()

         Return a `tuple` of the contained values.